MSU Billings Catalog

 By action of the University’s Academic Senate, the minimum satisfactory grade students must earn in a General Education course is “C-” or better.
 However, students must earn an overall GPA of 2.0 in the General Education core.
 (11/10/05 memo #473 p.
 1770)

-logo of the General Education Programmatic Learning Outcomes
+Infographic of the General Education Programmatic Learning Outcomes described on this page.

 General Education Programmatic Learning Outcomes